corrode/corrode.github.io/content/blog/prototyping/index.md

 Contrary to popular belief, Rust is a joy for building prototypes.

-For all its explicitness, Rust is surprisingly ergonomic for iterating on ideas.
+For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas.

 With a few tricks, you can quickly sketch out a solution and gradually add constraints without the compiler forcing you to work on edge cases and minute details up front or switch languages in the middle of the project.

-## Why You Should Prototype
+## Benefits of Prototyping

 As much as we like to come up with the perfect solution from the start, it rarely works that way.
 Programming is an iterative process.